Anderson .Paak: 2014–2017: Venice and Malibu

-On October 28, 2014, Paak released his debut album Venice as Anderson .Paak, on OBE and Steel Wool.
+On October 28, 2014, Paak released his debut album, Venice, as Anderson .Paak, on OBE and Steel Wool.
 Paak performed on six songs on Dr. Dre's 2015 album Compton and two on The Game's The Documentary 2.5.
-In 2014, Paak also joined Jhené Aiko on her 'Enter The Void' tour.
+In 2014, Paak joined Jhené Aiko on her Enter The Void tour.
 In October 2015, he announced that he had recorded material with Schoolboy Q and 9th Wonder.
 Paak released his second album, Malibu, on January 15, 2016, to critical acclaim, featuring contributions from 9th Wonder, Rapsody, and Kaytranada.

 In January 2016, he indicated that he had been recording with Flying Lotus.
 On January 30, 2016, Paak spoke with Scott Simon of NPR's Weekend Edition Saturday about his tumultuous background as a child of mixed-race parents, that the "." in his name stands for "detail", his apprenticeship with Dr. Dre and how all of these influences shaped his music.
 On January 30, Paak announced via Twitter he has signed to Dr. Dre's Aftermath Entertainment.
 He said he always sends his ideas to Dr. Dre and the two work very fast.
-In 2016, Paak was named one of the XXL Freshmen, along with Lil Dicky, Desiigner, Dave East, Denzel Curry, Lil Yachty, G Herbo, Lil Uzi Vert, 21 Savage, & Kodak Black.
+In 2016, Paak was named one of the XXL Freshmen, along with Lil Dicky, Desiigner, Dave East, Denzel Curry, Lil Yachty, G Herbo, Lil Uzi Vert, 21 Savage, and Kodak Black.

 In August 2016, Paak performed on NPR Music's Tiny Desk Concert series with his backing band the Free Nationals.
-The concert became one of "the most popular in the history of the series," according to NPR.
+The concert became one of "the most popular in the history of the series", according to NPR.